dasmiq/PH-passim-tutorial/impresso/README.md

 - `data`:
   - impresso sample data, already transformed into a *passim*-friendly JSON format;
   - format: bz2-compressed JSON line documents (each `.bz2` corresponds to one newspaper/year )
-- `schema`: JSON schemas for the impresso sample data;
 - `passim-output`: output obtained when running files in `data/`through *passim*

 ### License